 If smaller rooms are more your speed, stop in to the Palau Robert – it's free in, has some great exhibitions and the building itself is worth a gander.
 Also pay a visit to some of the smaller but influental galleries throughout the city, some of the most prestigious of which are ADN, Joan Prats, Galeria 3 Punts and Toni Tàpies.

 Revel in the Raval

 Like Paris, Barcelona also has a literary flavour.
 Many a writer has been inspired by the lower Raval, which was once called the 'Barrio Chino', a name coined by an American journalist due to its underworld feel in the 1920s.
-Haunted by drifters and prostitutes (and, more recently, hipsters and their ilk), the seedy ghetto forms a strangely glamorous setting for Jean Genet's existential novel The Thief's Journal (1949) and provides the backdrop of the civil war novel The Palace (1962) by Nobel prize–winner Claude Simon and The Margin by André Pieyre de Mandiargues (1967), which was made into a film.
+Haunted by drifters and prostitutes (and, more recently, hipsters and their ilk), the seedy ghetto forms a strangely glamorous setting for Jean Genet's existential novel 'The Thief's Journal' (1949) and provides the backdrop of the Spanish Civil War novel 'The Palace' (1962) by Nobel prize–winner Claude Simon and 'The Margin' by André Pieyre de Mandiargues (1967), which was made into a film.

-The Raval is also where you need to go to get some of the city's essential culture nourishment, including the CCCB (Barcelona's contemporary culture centre, which hosts exhibitions, conferences and more), the MACBA (the city's contemporary art museum), the Biblioteca de Catalunya (library) and the refurbished Filmoteca arthouse cinema.
+The Raval is also where you need to go to get some of the city's essential culture nourishment, including the CCCB (Barcelona's contemporary culture centre, which hosts exhibitions, conferences and more), the MACBA (the city's contemporary art museum), the Biblioteca de Catalunya (library) and the Filmoteca arthouse cinema.

 Get to know the city's history

 When visiting a new city, it's always good to learn a bit about its history in order to understand its architecture, its art, what makes it tick, and something of the character of its people.
 As an international city, Barcelona is full of diverse cultures and heritages, and with every step you take through its streets, you'll stumble upon some of its history.